Clemapfel/Mousetrap.jl/README.md

 I am unable to offer any monetary reward, but I'd be happy to credit you as a co-author of mousetrap in the [GitHub Readme](https://github.com/Clemapfel/mousetrap.jl#credits), [citation](https://github.com/Clemapfel/mousetrap.jl#citation), and [as a Julia package author](https://github.com/Clemapfel/mousetrap.jl/blob/main/Project.toml#L3) if your work contributes significantly to the implementation of these bounty projects.

-You can also submit your own custom CSS theme or icon set.
+~~You can also submit your own custom CSS theme or icon set.
 These may be added to the defaults with a name of your choice!
-See the manual section on theming for more information.
+See the manual section on theming for more information.~~

-Thank you for your consideration.
+Thank you for your consideration.<br>
 C.

 ---